LekmaDev/Brawl-Stars-Server-V36/README.md

 ![ScreenShot]https://cdn.discordapp.com/attachments/1006967643598753823/1010214258446979204/Screenshot_2022-08-19-18-49-11-927_com.supercell.brawlstars.jpg)

 ### Requirements:
-- Python 3.7 or higher
-- colorama
+- a brain...

 ### Running the server
 In a terminal, type `pip install -r requirements.txt` then run the server using `python main.py`

 ### Configuring the client app
-You need a custom client with debug menu, CB Team client wont work here.
+You need a custom client, CB Team client wont work here.

 ### What working here?
 - Clubs